How to Deal With Anxious Attachment

 - Feeling a fear of rejection or abandonment.

-Being an anxiously attached person can be hard for you and is often a difficult dynamic for friendships and romantic relationships.
+Being an anxiously attached person can be hard for you.
+It’s often a difficult dynamic for friendships and romantic relationships.

 Add children into the mix and it can feel like an emotional roller-coaster!